-Several hundred expected on first day of drive-thru Coronavirus testing at UAlbany
+Several hundred expected on first day of drive-thru coronavirus testing at UAlbany

 ALBANY, N.Y.
-(NEWS10) — Several hundred people are expected to be tested for the Coronavirus on the first day of operations for the new site at UAlbany.
+(NEWS10) — Several hundred people are expected to be tested for the coronavirus on the first day of operations for the new site at University at Albany.

 The number of people being tested is expected to increase as days progress.
 UAlbany is working with the New York State Department of Homeland Security to execute the operations of the site.

-“This provides some opportunities for the state to use our facilities, and we are delighted to be able to provide services to our communities here in the state of New York,” Dr. Havidan Rodriguez, UAlbany President told News10.
+“This provides some opportunities for the state to use our facilities, and we are delighted to be able to provide services to our communities here in the state of New York,” Dr. Havidan Rodriguez, UAlbany President told NEWS10 ABC.

 National Guard members were scattered around the testing site for security purposes.
 If you have not been approved for testing, you will not be allowed onto the site.
 If you think you might need to be tested, you must call the COVID-19 hotline first.
 The number and protocol can be found here.